mrc-ide/hiv-inference-website/content/authors/patrickotoole/_index.md

 Paddy is a Research Assistant in the Department of Infectious Disease, within the Faculty of Medicine.
 His interests lie in applying Bayesian Methods and Spatial and Spatio-temporal models to assist in modelling the HIV epidemic in Sub-Saharan Africa.

-Patrick previously worked as a Data Science Intern at a large Petrochemicals company, and as a Statistician with a Health Data Analytics startup.
+Paddy previously worked as a Data Science Intern at a large Petrochemicals company, and as a Statistician with a Health Data Analytics startup.